hemantsaini-7/hemantsaini-7/README.md

 ### Hi there, I'm [Hemant Saini!] 👋.

 - 🪐 A self-motivated undergraduate with good knowledge and proficiency in Python and C++ as well as strong skills and ability in writing clean and efficient code.
-- 🎓 Computer Science at IIIT Surat.
+- 🎓 ECE undergraduate at IIIT Surat.
 - :test_tube: MERN Stack | BackendDev | Programmer.
 - :speech_balloon:Portfolio :
 - :mailbox: You can reach me with the links